 Your art becomes a mirror.
 What does it reveal about your anger?
 What is it trying to tell you?

-Sauna, cold plunge, and Yin yoga bring your body back to baseline.
-This is where integration happens.
+Sauna, cold contrast, and Reiki guided meditation bring your body back to baseline.
+This somatic meditation practice is where nervous system regulation and integration happen.

 Integration and Action